 At the difference of bottle glass – new bottles are made out of old ones – it is not possible to directly recycle flat glass because of its heterogeneity.
 However, recycling of flat glass also allows saving raw materials and energy and should therefore be obvious in an economy characterized by long-term development.

 Secondary material in flat glass is for instance used to produce isolation material.
 Glass wool may contain up to 70% of used glass.
 Such products carry the German environmental label « Blauer Engel ».
 Another isolation material produced out of used glass is cellular glass (« foam glass »).
 As a mineral substance, glass is also used as additive in construction.
 Contribute to recycling and make sure flat glass is shipped to a valorization facility.
-Flat glass is accepted by all recycling centers.
+Flat glass is accepted by all resources centers.
 Attention : Flat glass should not be dumped into glass and bottle collection containers.